-Fire at Mumbai hospital kills two Covid patients, over 70 evacuated
+Six killed after fire breaks out in Mumbai hospital, over 70 coronavirus patients evacuated

-At least two persons were killed after a fire broke out early on Friday at a hospital located in a Mumbai mall, reported PTI.
-Two coronavirus patients admitted to the Dreams Mall Sunrise Hospital in Bhandup died in the incident.
+“There was a fire in first floor of Dreams Mall, Bhandup, and the smoke reached up to the Sunrise Hospital located at the top floor,” the hospital said.
+“All fire alarms beeped and hence all patients were safely evacuated due to the smoke to the fire refuge area.
+There were two dead bodies (due to Covid), which were also evacuated.
+There was no casualty due to fire.”

-More than 70 coronavirus patients admitted to the hospital were evacuated when the fire broke out at 12.30 am.
-The hospital is situated on the third floor of the five-storeyed mall.
+The hospital added that the patients had been shifted to a Jumbo Covid Centre.
+Some were taken to other private hospitals.
+“This hospital was started in exceptional circumstances of Covid last year and has helped in saving many patients from Covid deaths,” Sunrise added.
+“It is functioning with all due compliances like fire license, nursing home licence.”

+Twenty-two fire engines were rushed to the hospital when the fire broke out around 12:30 am on Friday.
 “A level-3 or level-4 fire broke out on the first floor of a mall at 12:30 am,” Deputy Commissioner of Police Prashant Kadam said, according to ANI.
-He added that 22 to 23 fire tenders were present at the spot.
 Fire fighting operations continued on Friday morning.

 An investigation has been launched to ascertain the cause of the fire.
 “I’ve seen a hospital at [a] mall for the first time,” Mumbai Mayor Kishori Pednekar said.
 “Action to be taken.
 70 patients including Covid-19 infected shifted to another hospital.”